NVIDIAGameWorks/RayTracingDenoiser/README.md

 **[NRD]** Passing pre-exposured colors (i.e. `color * exposure`) is not recommended, because a significant momentary change in exposure is hard to react to in this case.

 **[NRD]** Importance sampling is recommended to achieve good results in case of complex lighting environments.
 Consider using:
-   - Cosine distribution for diffuse from non-local light sources;
+   - Cosine distribution for diffuse from non-local light sources
-   - VNDF sampling for specular;
+   - VNDF sampling for specular
    - Custom importance sampling for local light sources (*RTXDI*).

 **[NRD]** Hit distances should come from an importance sampling method.
 But if denoising of AO/SO is needed, AO/SO can come from cos-weighted (or VNDF) sampling in a tradeoff of IQ.